denimandsteel/vdw/events/_posts/2016-05-13-nicole_bridger.md

 dayOfWeek: Sat
 dayOfMonth: May 13
 title: "Nicole Bridger"
 description: "This is our flagship boutique.
 Nicole will speak at 7pm on our brand philosophy and design principles.
-Drinks, nibbles and conversation before heading to MGA.
+Drinks, nibbles and good conversation.
 Guests will also receive 15% discount to shop."
 startTime: 7-8 pm
 endTime:
 type: Open Studios